iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 For more information, see [Nesterov Estimating Sequence](Nesterov%20Original%20Conception%20of%20Momentum%20Method.md) for more information.

+**Comments**

+It's possible that Nes 2.2.7 is also Similar triangle form, but we don't yet known.
+A better, simpler algorithm to compare to would be Nesterov 2.2.19, 2.2.20 instead.
+In the case of 2.2.20, the algorithm had been reduced down to the momentum form, which would means the equivalence between Similar Triangle form and Nesterov's 2.2.19.

 #### **Claim 2.6 | Intersection between momentum and AG PPM form**
 > The momentum form is a special case of the AG generic form.
 > If the sequence $\tilde \eta_t, \eta$ satisfies the conditions